 Venue is typically proper in the county in Florida in which you made the false statements or collected the unemployment compensation.

 Crimes related to obtaining unemployment benefits by fraud are classified as a third degree felony punishable by up to five (5) years in Florida State Prison.

 Attorney for Unemployment Benefits Fraud in Tampa, FL

-The attorneys at Sammis Law Firm represent clients accused of violating Section 443.071(1), F.S., after making a false statement to obtain unemployment benefits for cases throughout Florida.
+The attorneys at Sammis Law Firm represent clients accused of violating Section 443.071(1), F.S., after making a false statement to obtain unemployment or reemployment assistance benefits for cases throughout Florida.